bola-de-gude-12/docs/Continia Expense Management/Development and Administration/Development and customization/Event publishers/Overview of Event Publishers.md

 ---
-title: Expense Management Overview of Event Publishers
+title: Overview of event publishers
-date: 08-07-2025
+date: 17-09-2025
-description: Learn which event publishers are included for each version of Expense Management.
+description: List of event publishers included for each version of Expense Management
 id: EM-168
 lang: en
 ---

-# Overview of Event Publishers
+# Overview of event publishers

 You can customize the functionality of Continia Expense Management using some of the many different event publishers that Continia provides.